 Spot Hyperliquid ETFs launched in 2026, offering institutional exposure to the HYPE token through regulated exchange-traded products.
-Tracked issuers include Bitwise (BHYP) and 21Shares (THYP).
+Tracked issuers are Bitwise (BHYP), 21Shares (THYP) and Grayscale (HYPG).

 | # | Fund | Issuer | PRICE | AUM | Market share | Flow Β· 24h | |